Skip to main content

 The Shadows of the Quayside

 I continued with the citizen science approach, this time through another social media platform, Facebook, and have now established a connection with François-Michel Dupont.
 Yes, his novels do take place in Caen.
 When you look for his books in England, even on the big bookselling platforms, his novels are difficult to find and even more difficult to buy.
 Eventually, I found a second-hand seller on Amazon who can deliver one title called Les ombres du quai (2017) by 11th August, so I have placed my order this morning (27th July 2023).
 Amazon present the book as if it were a CD or DVD, so let's see what unfolds from this purchase.
-Here is the link to see what I mean
+Here is the cover to see what I mean

 From the Back Cover